CMU-Graphics/Scotty3D/assignments/A3/T3-bounding-volume-hierarchy.md

 **Note:**
 - Implementing BVH will make your renderer much faster, but it is not required to finish the assignment.
 When you go to Render mode and click Open Render Window, there is a checkbox to not use BVH (or pass `--no_bvh` if rendering from the command line).
 Uncheck that and you will be able to test the rest of the tasks.
+- We've provided test cases in `tests/test.a3.task3.bvh.hit.cpp` to construct a mesh that uses `bvh::hit` and see whether the ray intersects the mesh by comparing the resulting trace informations.
+-
 ---

 ## Reference Results

 In Render mode, check the box for "BVH" and then render your image.
 You should be able to see the BVH you generated in task 3 once it **starts rendering**.
 You can click on the horizontal bar to see each level of your BVH.
+We've also provided test cases in `tests/test.a3.task3.bvh.fuzz.cpp` to construct a random scene of large objects and see if we can shoot random rays into the scene in a reasonable amount of time.

 <p align="center"><img src="images/bvh_button.png" style="height:100px"></p>